+No

 (e) Does the policy have a differential impact on different groups?
-NO (f) Is the impact adverse (i.e. less favourable)?
-NO (g) Does it have the potential to disadvantage or discriminate unfairly against any of the groups in a way that is unlawful?
 NO

+110

-(h) How have you engaged stakeholders in gathering evidence or testing the policy proposals?
+- (g) Does it have the potential to disadvantage or discriminate unfairly against any of the groups in a way that is unlawful? - NO NO - (h) How have you engaged stakeholders in gathering evidence or testing the policy proposals?
 Who was involved, how and when where they engaged?
 Does the evidence show potential for differential impact?
 How will you mitigate any negative impacts?
 Where there is the potential for an adverse impact that cannot be addressed immediately, these should be highlighted in your recommendations and objectives at the end of the EIA.

 No. Policy amendments purely legislative.
-Public consultation was held between 16 July 2015 and 27 August 2015
+Public consultation will be held between 21 June 2025 and 1 August 2025